jbaumli/Ionic-Express-MySQL/README.md

 This project is a mobile application that allows an admin, once authenticated, to collect and submit onsite user data.<br/>
 An example of this would be a kiosk mounted tablet that collects a user's agreement that they read a legal notice.<br/>
 An admin user must first register and log in, then the application is ready to collect the input data.<br/>
+The project as its laid out here will run on a Windows PC.
+Moving the individual parts to a cloud based environment will require some conversion.<br/>

 ### Project Structure